You can’t go wrong when there’s Chocolate, Vanilla, and Strawberry involved. These Neapolitan Cake Donuts are just perfect for your next party!

 Get your kids into the kitchen, make a mess, and treasure the lifelong memories that you will create with them – both making the dessert and eating the dessert.

 I hope that my daughter loves and appreciates our time spent together on such fun projects.
-I have to take a deep breath and help her not spill half the flour or get egg shells into the batter, but they are life ling lessons she needs to learn.
-I can always clean up the mess later; I can’t get the time with her back later.
+I have to take a deep breath and help her not spill half the flour or get egg shells into the batter, but they are life long lessons she needs to learn.
+I can always clean up the mess later; I can’t get the time with her back.

 I had one small issue with the recipe shared in the book that I thought I would share with you – I didn’t care for the jelly in the strawberry part of the cake.
 I found it to be too sticky and resulted in a different texture due to the added sugar in the jelly.
 I made a note to double the extract and use food coloring to get a yummy pink, strawberry flavor.
 It’s up to you how you make it, but I thought I’d give you a heads up.